sutaburosu/FastLED4-ESP32-playpen/README.md

     * Built-in `Fx` effects can be easily be used in your own sketches.
     * Add your own effects to the `Fx` engine.
       * My old sketch Water has seen drastic aesthetic improvement compared to the version in FastLED's examples folder.
-TODO: actually move the new code into this repo.
+TODO: actually port the new code to `Fx`.
   * `fled` compiles some FastLED sketches into wasm, runs them in a browser and shows the result on simulated LED strips/matrices.
-    * I got it running, along with the local compiler.
+    * I got it running, along with the local compiler for best speed.
       * You get feedback a little faster than pushing a .bin via OTA.
       * Way faster build time & execution speed than [Wokwi](https://wokwi.com/), *if* your sketch works with it.
+      * It's a cool project, but I don't find myself using it much.
+  * TODO: custom transitions between effects.
+    * It looks like only cross-fades/dissolves are supported currently.
+    * I want to try a few different transitions, like wipes/slides/zooms.
+      * Do I just sub-class Transition?
+How do I get Fx.next() to use it?
+      * Easing functions add flavour and variety to transitions.
+Are FastLED's existing easing functions useful here?
+Enough resolution?
+  * TODO: frame interpolation.
+I *need* to play with this.
+    * time-stretching to smooth low-FPS CPU-intensive effects.
+      * is progressive rendering possible? e.g. render ¼ of the frame per loop(), submit a complete frame every 4th loop(), and have the interpolation engine fill in.
+    * time-stretching and bouncing/looping/glitching for artistic effect.
   * FastLED 3.9.10 glitches the RMT output when using Serial/WiFi.
     * Tried queueing and streaming Serial data at just a few bytes per loop().
     Still glitchy.